Michael V. Lee

 Michael Vincent Lee (born November 29, 1968) is a Republican member of the North Carolina State Senate.

 Lee was first appointed to office in August 2014 replacing Thom Goolsby.

 He was re-elected at the November 2016 election for a second term, having defeated Democrat Andrew Barnhill 57.35% to 42.65%.
 He was defeated by Democrat Harper Peterson in the 2018 election and defeated Peterson in a rematch in the 2020 election.
+He was elected as majority leader in April 2025.

-Lee holds a bachelor's degree from the University of North Carolina at Chapel Hill and a law degree from Wake Forest University.
+Lee holds a bachelor's degree from the University of North Carolina at Chapel Hill and a Juris Doctor degree from Wake Forest University.

 As a lawyer, Lee started his own law firm in 2012.